Cornubia, Queensland: Education

 St Matthew's School is a Catholic primary (Prep–6) school for boys and girls at 172-180 Bryants Road.
 In 2017, the school had an enrolment of 552 students with 37 teachers (32 full-time equivalent) and 28 non-teaching staff (17 full-time equivalent).

 Chisholm Catholic College is a Catholic secondary (7–12) school for boys and girls at 204 California Creek Road.
 In 2017, the school had an enrolment of 937 students with 72 teachers (69 full-time equivalent) and 45 non-teaching staff (34 full-time equivalent).

+There are no government schools in Cornubia.
+The nearest government primary schools are Carbrook State School in neighbouring Carbrook to the south-east, Shailer Park State School in neighbouring Shailer Park to the west, and Mount Cotton State School in neighbouring Mount Cotton to the north.
+The nearest government secondary school is Shailer Park State High School in Shailer Park.

 Fauna

 Cornubia is part of the Koala Coast and is home to hundreds of Australian native animals including koalas, wallabies, goannas and various species of birds (e.g. rainbow lorikeet).